Zombiepsycho/cse160-WI23/PA8/Readme.md

 ## How to test

 Use the `make run` command to test your program which will run your program on a batch size of 1000 images.
-This will automatically compile your source (equivilent to executing `make m2` and then running `./m2 1000`).
+This will automatically compile your source (equivalent to executing `make m2` and then running `./m2 1000`).

 ## Test Output